-Dr. Shah specializes in pediatric cardiology in the Johns Hopkins All Children’s Heart Institute.
+Dr. Shah specializes in pediatric cardiology and is the director of patient safety and quality in the Johns Hopkins All Children’s Heart Institute.
 His areas of focus include noninvasive imaging, general pediatric cardiology and quality improvement.
 He is Tri-Chair of the Heart Institute Patient Safety & Quality committee.

 Previously he was a pediatric cardiologist with Phoenix Children’s Heart Center, where he was co-director for the Cardiac High Acuity Monitoring Program for Infants and Newborns (CHAMPION) and site leader for the National Pediatric Cardiology Quality Improvement Collaborative.
 Dr. Shah worked to develop and implement newborn pulse oximetry screening for critical congenital heart disease in newborns across the state and served on the Arizona Department of Health’s Newborn Screening Committee.
 He was also the physician volunteer for the Nick and Kelly Heart Camp.

 Dr. Shah completed his pediatric cardiology fellowship at Baylor College of Medicine/Texas Children’s Hospital in Houston.
 He is a graduate of the University of Connecticut Schools of Medicine & Business Administration.
 He completed his pediatric residency at Connecticut Children’s Medical Center / University of Connecticut.